gwaerondor/erlang-style-guide/README.md

 ## Tuples
 ### Don't use tuples of size one
 Tuples are for a collection of elements.
-There is absolutely no reason to put a single element into a tuple.
-Pattern matching should be solved in other ways than by separating a concept into a single element or a single element in a tuple, for example by using a tuple of size two with the match done on an atom.
+There is no good reason to put a single element into a tuple.
+Pattern matching should be solved in other ways than by separating a concept into a single element or a single element in a tuple, for example by using a tuple of size two with an atom inside that can be used for pattern matching.

 ## Strings
 ### Use multi-line strings to avoid long lines